-Sometimes, the auto-rotate function may crash simply because TouchWiz is not working.
-Since your Samsung S8 relies on TouchWiz for a lot of phone functions, you can simply restart your phone to fix the problem.
-However, if you notice that the TouchWiz issue begins to affect more functions on your phone and the auto-rotate is still not fixed, then you can delete the data and clear cache for the TouchWiz app.
+Sometimes, the auto-rotate function may crash because TouchWiz is not working.
+If you notice that TouchWiz is beginning to affect more tasks on your phone and the auto-rotate is still not fixed, you can delete the data and clear the cache for the TouchWiz app.

-- Look for TouchWiz and tap on it
+- Look for the TouchWiz app and tap on it

 Update your phone